cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **3.4.2**
 - Fix a bug in the yellow laser attack of the Green Psy Drone where an exception may occur.
 - Fix a bug where as the Green Psy Drone is duplicated upon going to the next stage.

-**3.4.1**
-- Implement Arms Race support for Psy Drones.
-- Fix a bug regarding double damage in multiplayer.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*